Here’s a quick, easy, and detailed guide on how to repot a cactus safely.

 Whether you are an avid gardener or new to plant-care, succulents and cacti are a great plant choice.
 These plants are beautiful and unique.
 Plus, they’re easy to care for and difficult to kill.
 When it comes to caring for your cacti and succulents, the essentials are simple: don’t water too often and make sure they have some sunlight.

 You may, however, also need to learn how to repot a cactus or succulent.
 After all, these plants don’t want to spend their entire lives in one container.
 They need room to grow!
-Here’s a quick, easy, and detailed guide to successfully transporting your plant into a new home.
+That’s where learning to repot a cactus comes in very handy.

 There are many species of cacti and succulents.
-This tutorial includes repotting echinocereus coccineus, aloe vera, sedum album, echinocereus pectinatus, aeonium arboreum, and sempervivum tectorum.
+This repot a cactus tutorial includes repotting echinocereus coccineus, aloe vera, sedum album, echinocereus pectinatus, aeonium arboreum, and sempervivum tectorum.

 When to Repot Your Cacti and Succulents

 First you need to ask yourself whether or not your cactus or succulent needs to be repotted.
-Here are some clear cases for when it’s a good idea to repot your plant.
+Here are some clear cases for when it’s a good idea to repot a cactus.

 - When you first buy it.
 If you bought a plant from a hardware store or greenhouse, it probably came in a small black plastic pot.
 You’ll probably want to put it in something nicer.
 Terracotta pots are a great option for succulents and cacti; we’ll get into why later.